angelafan123/Angela-codepath-prework/README.md

 Describe any challenges encountered while building the app.

-I had a challenge while trying to create the IBAction and getting it updated to being UIButton.
+I encountered a challenge while trying to create the IBAction and getting it updated to being UIButton.

 ## License